adityapurwa/kalimatai-kataai/readme.md

 run `npm run <production|dev|watch>` and make sure you have the `devDependencies` of the project installed.

+### Switching from React to Vue

+The frontend is also implemented using Vue, you can open the `index-vue.html` file to access the Vue version of this project.

 ## Credits

 Aditya Purwa [<adityapurwa@windowslive.com>](mailto:adityapurwa@windowslive.com)